 Protecting public health is a primary duty.
-Drinking water quality within Yorkshire remains excellent, amongst the best in the world.
-In 2013/14, YW's compliance increased to 99.96% of thousands of samples meeting tight regulatory standards.
-YW completed a large service reservoir inspection and improvement programme in 2013/14 to contribute to this performance improvement and manage a risk of microbiological failures.
+Drinking water quality within Yorkshire remains excellent.
+In 2013/14, YW's compliance increased to 99.96% of hundreds of thousands of samples meeting tight regulatory standards.
+YW completed a large service reservoir inspection and improvement programme in 2013/14 to contribute to this performance improvement.
 Further details on YW's water quality performance can be found in the Risk and Compliance Statement publication, available at: www.yorkshirewater.com.reports.